Molecular Transducers of Physical Activity in Humans Health Relevance

 How To Get Involved

 Are you interested in participating in the MoTrPAC study?
 The map below shows the location for all of the involved centers.
-Move your mouse over the center you are interested in and the locations and names will appear on the map.
-Make sure to check out Clinical Centers to learn more about recruitment, important study information, and how to get involved!
+Currently, the sites are recruiting local participants as a part of MoTrPAC's closed pilot ("vanguard") study.
+A wider public recruitment effort will commence later in the year of 2019.
+Make sure to check out the Clinical Centers and the official MoTrPAC site Volunteer page to learn more about up-to-date recruitment efforts, important study information, and how to get involved!